What is the friendly Society of artistic labourers?

 To make brave decisions,

 The name of the project takes its lead from the Tolpuddle Martyrs and the birth of the Trade Union Movement during the agricultural revolution.
 A group of six agricultural labourers from the village of Tolpuddle in Dorset were convicted at Shire Hall Court House in 1834 of swearing a secret oath as members of the Friendly Society of Agricultural Labourers.
-The first edition of FSAL took place at Shire Hall Historic Courthouse Museum.
+The first edition of FSAL took place at Shire Hall Historic Courthouse Museum in 2020.

 The 2022 edition of The Friendly Society of Artistic Labourers used the quote “In Nature Nothing Exists Alone” (Rachel Carson) as its starting point.
 Through the production of new work students explored personal and collective ideas responding to this evocative quote, with a strong focus on contemporary ideas of nature, ecology, environment and sustainable practice.
 A programme of artist talks helped to contextualise and inspire an energetic response to the theme with speakers including Bridgette Ashton, Tania Kovats, Carrie Maison, Lotte Scott, Pete Ward, Sophie Sherwood, Veronica Vickery (and Simon Lee Dicker).
 A public exhibition took place at Nothe Fort (Weymouth, UK) in March 2022 and included Performance, Sound, Dance, Music, Sculpture, Installation and photography.